-This is a highly flexible online distance learning MA designed for dance artists and practitioners.
+This is a highly flexible online distance learning MA designed for artists and practitioners in dance.
 The course has been developed especially to allow you to continue working, integrating your professional practice and expertise with academic learning.
 The programme allows the individual practitioner to focus specifically on their chosen area, for example Participatory Arts, Performance, or Choreography.

-This course has (specialisation) in the title, because you will choose your specialisation before/during your studies, giving your degree the respective title such as Professional Practice, Dance (Choreography), Professional Practice, Dance (Performance)
+This course has (specialisation) in the title, because you will choose your specialisation before or during your studies, giving your degree the respective title such as Professional Practice, Dance (Choreography), Professional Practice, Dance (Performance)

 Sign up now to receive more information about studying at Middlesex University London.

-In this module you will choose an area of dance practice to research in depth and explore any existing work related to your chosen subject.
-This is a chance for you to not only explore your own work but to look at the work of other practitioners and researchers and explore new paths for your practice.
+In this module you will choose an area of your practice to research in depth and explore any existing work related to your chosen subject.
+This is a chance for you to explore your own work and to look at the work of other practitioners and researchers and explore new paths for your practice.

-On completing this module you will be able to demonstrate a high level of knowledge and skills in your chosen area of dance practice, with transferable skills in reflective study, research and critical analysis that are increasingly valuable in today’s competitive job market.
+On completing this module you will be able to demonstrate a high level of knowledge and skills in your chosen area of dance practice, with transferable skills in reflective study, research and critical analysis.

-This course is taught through distance learning.
+This course is taught through Distance Education.
 Students are advised to set aside at least one day a week to complete the appropriate reading, research, practical and written assignments required at each level of the course.
 Contact is normally maintained by email, Skype and phone as well as optional campus-based tutorials, and every module has a detailed module handbook.

-You will be assessed through a mixture of practical, theoretical and oral assignments, including critical reviews, reflective essays and presentations.
+You will be assessed through a portfolio submission, theoretical and oral assignments, including critical reviews, reflective essays and presentations.

 Many of our students are already working at a sophisticated professional level with ambitions to advance into more senior and challenging roles as dance practitioners, teachers or related leadership, management and development roles.